 One of the early concerns faced by Crossrail was the lack of skilled quality professionals in the construction industry.
 Hence the Crossrail Quality Professional training programme was developed in partnership with the CQI to address the skills gaps.
 A learning legacy paper on Quality Professional Resourcing and Development shares details of the training scheme, the results and lessons learned for use by future projects.
 A one day training course was also developed on non-conformance reporting and root cause analysis.
 Details of this ‘Spot-On’ training can be found here.

 Crossrail’s approach to ‘getting the quality right’ was in the use of Inspection and Test Plans (ITPs) and self certification.
 All contractors, sub-contractors and suppliers were required to produce and maintain ITPs signed off by the Crossrail NEC Supervisor.
-A learning legacy paper on Inspection and Testing and Self Certification, to be published in September 2017, will explain the framework for the production, implementation, monitoring and resulting production of certification.

 The Quality dashboard is how Crossrail reports quality performance across the programme.
 Crossrail is the first construction project to implement a Quality Performance Indicator (QPI) similar to the Health and Safety Performance Indicator.
 The QPI is based on 6 existing leading and lagging KPIs: